strongminds1143/PowerShell-Secret-Keeper/README.md

 ## Version

-v1.0.0 - ( Apr 23, 2025 ) Initial version of PSK.
+- **v1.0.0** - ( Apr 23, 2025 ) Initial version of PSK.
-v1.0.1 - ( May 5, 2025 ) Fixed the 'getinstalledbrowsers' function to look for installed browsers from registry instead of using harcoded .exe paths
+- **v1.0.1** - ( May 5, 2025 )
+  - Fixed the 'getinstalledbrowsers' function to look for installed browsers from registry instead of using harcoded .exe paths.
+  - Corrected name of private modes respective to browser

 ## Overview